-You’ll Still Save in Service and Fuel
+Start Saving in Service and Fuel

-Finding the right set of tires for your electric car at the right price might be a little more complicated than for a gasoline vehicle, but it’s worth the effort.
+Finding the right set of tires for your EV at the right price might be a little more complicated than for a gasoline vehicle, but it’s worth the effort.
 You’re going to want to preserve all of the characteristics that make an electric car great – the instant acceleration, the smooth, silent ride, and the range that was advertised by the manufacturer.

 Even if you find yourself shelling out a little bit more on tires, you will still pay much less for other regular maintenance than you would with a gasoline vehicle.
 And having the right set of tires on your electric car will also help you maximize range (and your savings compared to driving the same distance using gasoline).